ESMExtreme/ESMExtreme/README.md

 - 👋 Hi, I’m @ESMExtreme
-- 👀 I’m interested in Unity Engine and C#, pixel art, isometric 2d
+- 👀 I’m interested in Unity Engine and C#, pixel art, isometric 2d, html
 - 🌱 I’m currently learning everything!
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me 》Fenko Esme《#9946
+- 📫 How to reach me ?
+Discord: Esme#9946

 <!---
 ESMExtreme/ESMExtreme is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.